Find a provider by last name

 Cherry, MD — Oncology and Hematology — Coos Bay

 Dr. Cherry was born in Rangoon (Yangon), Burma (Mayanmar).
 She began her medical education at the Institute of Medicine in Lamaddaw, Rangoon, Burma, 1979-1985.
 She has been in the US since 1994 at All Children’s Hospital University of South Florida as an Associate in Research, Department of Pediatrics.
 From May 1997 to August 2000 she did a Residency in Internal Medicine at Canton Medical Education Foundation, Canton, Ohio.
 From September 2002 to November 2002 she completed a Fellowship in Medical Oncology at Indiana University, Indianapolis, Indiana.
-Her membership in professional societies includes the American Society of Clinical Oncology, American Medical Association, American Society of Hematology, Oregon Medical Association, and Burma Medical Council, Department of Health, Rangoon, Burma.
-Dr. Cherry began her practice at North Bend Medical Center in February 2003.
+Her membership in professional societies includes the American Society of Clinical Oncology, American Society of Hematology, Oregon Medical Association, and Burma Medical Council, Department of Health, Rangoon, Burma.
+Dr. Cherry began her practice at North Bend Medical Center in January 2003.

 Lance Cheung, MD — Physical

 Dr. Cheung did his medical school training in Creighton University School of Medicine, finishing in 2003.
 He did his internship at Southern Illinois University School of Medicine, finishing in 2004 and did his residency in physical medicine and rehabilitation at Stanford University School of Medicine, Palo Alto, California, in 2007.
 Rotations included Musculoskeletal/Sports, Interventional Spine, Spinal Cord Injury, Traumatic Brain Injury, Stroke, Pediatric Rehabilitation and Electromyography.